clausreinke/jstr/readme.txt

   test.wsf
     use test.js with WSH/CScript

+  es-discuss/
+    tailnests.html
+    tailnests-examples.js
+    tailnests.txt
+      a proposal for paren-free function definitions and calls

 == Usage

 There is no proper tool interface yet.
 You can either use the test interfaces